jyoung128/adjr-virtual-pet/src/main/resources/ISSUES.md

-List your bugs here so you don't forget about them:
+List your bugs/things to do here so you don't forget about them:

 -IDs don't get assigned normally, sometimes they increment by 50 and sometimes by 1 -whenever a popup menu opens, the list of pets disappears